Vlad1999/Vlad1999/README.md

-- 👋 Hi, I’m @Vlad1999
+## 👋 Hi, I’m Vlad

-- 👀 I’m interested in The Art of Programming
+🔭 I’m currently working at Aimit

-- 🌱 I’m currently learning ReactJS
+👀 I’m interested in The Art of Programming

 <!---
 Vlad1999/Vlad1999 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.